 Wide varieties of ghee products are available under different brand names, but people mostly select the products which are from reliable brands.
 Consumers consider a brand reliable where the profile of the product manufacturer stands consistent.
-This is applicable for ghee manufacturers too.
+This market rule applies for ghee manufacturers too.

-Ghee differs somewhat in its process of production.
-Ghee is naturally prepared by boiling milk butter, which is prepared by churning the milk cream (conventionally it is prepared by churning curd), removing all the impurities come up on the surface, and then preserving the clear liquid fat.
-The solid residue settled to the bottom has to be discarded.
+Ghee quality differs somewhat in its process of production.
+Ghee is naturally prepared by boiling unsalted milk butter, which is prepared by churning the milk cream (conventionally it is prepared by churning curd).
+During the boiling of milk butter, all the milk solids like lactose, casein get eliminated, and the clear liquid fat remains left in the crockpot.
+The solid residue settled at the bottom gets ultimately discarded.

 Read More :

 Ghee is characteristically prepared by simmering milk butter.
 Pure ghee is produced without using any additive, color, or preservatives.
 Ghee manufacturers use the best raw materials procured from listed farms of the country who follow the rules of organic farming.
 Organic ghee is certified by an organic certifier about its compliance to the organic ghee label.

 Ghee manufacturers consider the Ghee-residue as the by-product of ghee producing process.
 During the manufacturing method of ghee, the solids present in the cream/butter take the form of some small granular particles, which are known as ghee-residue.

 Usually, about 25 liters of pure milk is required for making 1 kg of clarified butter.
 But the amount varies from 16 liters to 35 liters and can go as high as 40 liters under certain special conditions.
 To make 1 kg of traditional (ancient Indian) ghee or clarified butter, according to ghee manufacturers, usually 30–35 liters of cow milk is required.
 Maintinaing product quality is a prime responsibility of a ghee manufacturer.